OmarExpo/KODAK-Frontend-Cinemaxx/README.md

 The specific design choices we made were a clean layout with few elements and readable font sizes.

-For production deployment, here is our <strong>surge_sh</strong> link: http://difficult-popcorn.surge.sh/ Second sprint deployment Link : http://kodak-cinema.surge.sh/
+For the first sprint deployment, here is our <strong>surge_sh</strong> link: http://difficult-popcorn.surge.sh/ Second sprint deployment Link : http://frontend-cinema-kodak.surge.sh/

  <strong>Note</strong>: